A guide to finding and winning scholarships

 - Turn it in!
 Once you turn in your application, make sure that you receive confirmation that it has been submitted for peace of mind.
 This may mean checking your email or contacting the scholarship sponsor directly.

 Step 5: Write a personal note or thank you letter

 You thought you were done after clicking submit?
 There’s one more thing you can do to stand out—write a personal note or thank you letter.

 There are a few different reasons why you might want to write a letter—you may have interviewed for the scholarship and want to thank the interviewer, you may have won it, or you may want to write one just because.

 - Explain how winning the scholarship would affect you and help you achieve your goals.
 This is something you should touch on in your scholarship questions or essay if they were required, but keep it brief in the thank you letter.
-One to two sentences about how winning the scholarship would help you accomplish your dreams is enough.
+One to two sentences about how winning the scholarship would help you is enough.